R for Biologists course

 Violin plot

-Your turn 6.2: Boxplots are useful summaries, but hide the shape of the distribution.
+Boxplots are useful summaries, but hide the shape of the distribution.
 For example, if the distribution is bimodal, we would not see it in a boxplot.
 An alternative to the boxplot is the violin plot, where the shape (of the density of points) is drawn.

-Let’s choose a different geom to do another type of plot.
-Using the same data (same x and y values), try editing the code above to make a violin plot using the geom_violin() function.
+Your turn 6.4: Using the same data (same x and y values), try editing the code above to make a violin plot using the geom_violin() function.

 Colouring by categories